 Imagine PhD: A free site that helps PhDs identify a variety of career pathways based on individual interests and skills.

 PhDs at Work: This site hosts a “Week in the Life” series, which profiles PhDs from various fields who now work outside academia.
 Provides good context for what day-to-day life in an alt-academic job entails.

 The Versatile PhD: A forum for PhDs who are interested in pursuing applied careers.
 Portions of the site are free to use and include advice forums and job sector information.
 There is also a message function which allows you to contact any of the +60,000 registered members.
 Further detailed career resources are available if your university is a Versatile PhD subscriber.

 So What Are You Going to Do with That?: Finding Careers Outside Academia by Susan Basalla and Maggie Debelius.

 University career centers also provide resources for PhDs.

-The Columbia University Center for Career Education maintains a list of non-academic career options for social science and humanities MAs and PhDs.
+The Columbia University Center for Career Education maintains a list of applied career options for social science and humanities MAs and PhDs.